quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed the jug/flask emptying recipe not working correctly <br/>
 • Blacklisted a bunch of unobtainable and low-quality foods from the unique foods list <br/>
 • Fix backups not saving FTB map data <br/>
+• Infested leaves with partial progress can no longer landslide <br/>

 • Added informational tooltips for various wires and connectors <br/>
 • Reworked recipes for First Aid healing items <br/>